Shirley, West Midlands: Transport

 There are train services to Birmingham Moor Street, Birmingham Snow Hill and on to Stourbridge Junction in one direction and to Henley-in-Arden and Stratford-upon-Avon in the other direction from Shirley railway station, which is located in Haslucks Green Road.
 The North Warwickshire Line from Shirley railway station currently only runs as far as Stratford upon Avon railway station; however, the line was a mainline continuing via Honeybourne railway station (which is on the Cotswold Line) as the Honeybourne Line to Cheltenham Spa.

 Adjacent to Shirley station is a notable set of historic worker cottages.
 Immediately beside the station are eight Railway Workers Cottages which the GWR originally provided for railway workers.
 One of these was occupied for several years by Ted Pierrepoint, the nephew of Albert Pierrepoint, the notable twentieth century executioner.
 The detached house overlooking the station car park was provided as the GWR Station Master's residence.

 The Stratford-upon-Avon Canal skirts the western edge of Shirley, and it is possible to walk along this to Kings Norton 4 mi away, or Stratford upon Avon, further in the other direction.

-Shirley is also served by several bus routes, including the 4A, 5, 6, 27, 49, and 76, all operated by National Express West Midlands which all stop on the Stratford Road in the town centre.
+Shirley is also served by several bus routes, including the 4A, 5, 6, 49, and 76, all operated by National Express West Midlands as well as the 27 which is operated by Diamond West Midlands which all stop on the Stratford Road in the town centre.
 Other services that operate in Shirley include the 664, 665 (operated by Landflight) and X20 (operated by Stagecoach Midlands.
-Solihull town centre is a 15 minute drive away.
+Solihull town centre is a 15-minute drive away.